What is Medicaid?

 What are the Medicare Savings Programs?

 Medicare Savings Programs (MSPs) are Medicaid-administered programs for people on Medicare who have limited income and resources.
 These programs help those qualified to afford Medicare.
-There are four different Medicare Savings Programs, each with a different income and resource eligibility limits (current figures are for 2015):
+There are four different Medicare Savings Programs, each with different income and resource eligibility limits.
+These are the limits for 2020:

 - Qualified Disabled Working Individual (QDWI): Adults under age 65 and disabled but who recently returned to work and are no longer eligible for premium-free Part A may qualify for QDWI.
-Their income must be at or below 200% FPL (annual income below $23,540 if single; $31,860 if married) and their resources under $4,000 if single, $6,000 if married.
+Their income must be at or below 200% FPL and their resources under $4,000 if single, $6,000 if married.
+However, there are additional earned income disregards that raise the income ceiling for QDWI.
 If eligible, QDWI will cover their Part A premium.
-Residents of Alaska and Hawaii have slightly higher income limits: Alaska— $29,440/$39,840 single/married; Hawaii—$27,100/$36,660 single/married.
+Monthly income limits include a $20 general income disregard and other earned income disregards; Alaska and Hawaii have slightly higher limits:

 What are the advantages of Medicare Savings Programs?